SystemsApproach/private5g/cloud.rst

 The deployment just described is Aether in its full glory.
 Simpler configurations are also possible, which makes sense in less demanding scenarios.
+Examples include:

-For example, small edge clusters can be built with only a single switch (or two switches for resiliency), with or without SDN-based control.
-And in the limit, an Aether edge can run on a single server, which makes the SD-Fabric application unnecessary.
-It is also possible to substitute legacy small cells for an SD-RAN based solution.
+* Small edge clusters can be built with only a single switch (or two switches for resiliency), with or without SDN-based control.
+In the limit, an Aether edge can run on a single server.

+* It is possible to substitute legacy small cells for an SD-RAN solution that includes a near RT-RIC and associated xApps.

-Another possible simplification is to co-locate both AMP and the SD-Core CP on the edge cluster, making it possible for a complete Aether deployment to be self-contained in a single site.
-Note that doing so likely precludes a multi-site deployment.
+* It is possible co-locate both AMP and the SD-Core CP on the edge cluster, resulting in a complete Aether deployment that is self-contained in a single site.

-As a final example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for provisioning the hardware so it is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
+These are all straightforward configuration options.
+A very different approach is to start with an edge cluster that is managed by one of the hyperscalers, rather than have Aether provision Kubernetes on bare-metal.
 Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.
-In this scenario, AMP still manages the SD-Core and SD-RAN applications, but not the underlying platform (which may or may not support and SDN-based switching fabric).
+In such a scenario, AMP still manages the SD-Core and SD-RAN applications running on top of Kubernetes, but not the underlying platform (which may or may not include an SDN-based switching fabric).

+Another variable in how 5G can be deployed at the edge is related to who owns the underlying cloud infrastructure.
+Instead of a cloud provider, an enterprise, or a traditional MNO owning the hardware, there are situations where a third-party, often called a *neutral host*, owns an operates the hardware (along with the real estate it sits in), and then rents access to these resources to multiple 5G providers.
+Each mobile service provider is then a tenant of of that shared infrastructure.

+This kind of arrangement has existed for years, albeit with conventional RAN devices, but shifting to a cloud-based design makes it possible for neutral hosts to lease access to *virtualized* edge resources to their tenants.
+In principle, the only difference between this scenario and today's multi-tenant clouds is that such providers would offer edge resources—located in cell towers, apartment buildings, and dense urban centers—instead of datacenter resources.
+The business arrangements would also have to be different from Private 5G, but the technical design outlined in this book still applies.

 6.3 Cloud Management Platform
 ------------------------------